Audience and Scope

 R

 programming.
-Knowledge of data wrangling and plotting throughR
+Knowledge of data wrangling throughR

-- Foundations of supervised learning.
-The second data science paradigm to be covered pertains to prediction, which is core in machine learning.
-The reader should be familiar with basic terminology, such as training and testing data, overfitting, underfitting, cross-validation, etc. The MDS course DSCI 571 (Machine Learning I) provides these foundations.
+{tidyverse} (Wickham et al. 2019) is recommended for hands-on practice via the cases provided in each one of the chapters of this book.
+The MDS course DSCI 523 (Programming for Data Manipulation) is an ideal example of a quick review. - Foundations of supervised learning.
+A fundamental data science paradigm to be covered pertains to prediction, which is core in machine learning.
+The reader should be familiar with basic terminology, such as training and testing data, overfitting, underfitting, etc. The MDS course DSCI 571 (Machine Learning I) provides these foundations.

 - Foundations of feature and model selection.
 This prerequisite also relates to machine learning and its corresponding prediction paradigm.
-Basic knowledge of prediction accuracy and variable selection tools is recommended.
+Basic knowledge of prediction accuracy and model selection tools is recommended.
 The MDS course DSCI 573 (Feature and Model Selection) is an ideal example of a quick review.